Happily Ever After (G.E.M. album): Release

-Queen G

-On 5 December 2018, G.E.M. released the teaser for the third single "Love Finds A Way", and released the official music video on the 7th which was shot in Taiwan, featuring Taiwanese actor Edison Song.
+On December 5, 2018, G.E.M. released the teaser for the third single "Love Finds a Way", and released the official music video on the 7th which was shot in Taiwan, featuring Taiwanese actor Edison Song.
 According to G.E.M., the song employed flowers as a metaphor to a feeling that is not appreciated by people from the outside.
 She drew from her personal experiences of being a public figure that is often talked about by people, and realizing that the people around her are more important than those who are critical of her.
-The third and final EP, Queen G, was released on Chinese streaming platforms on 14 December.
-The EP was released worldwide on 28 December, along with the fan made video of her song "Queen G" which was uploaded on her official YouTube.
+The third and final EP, Queen G was released on Chinese streaming platforms on December 14.
+The EP was released worldwide on December 28, along with the fan made video of her song "Queen G" which was uploaded on her official YouTube.
 The music video featured clips of her debut, live performances, and other behind-the-scenes to celebrate her 10th anniversary.
 It is the only song in the EP sung in Cantonese.

 Legal disputes with Hummingbird Music

-On 7 March 2019, G.E.M. announced on her social media that she will be terminating her contract with Hummingbird Music.
+On March 7, 2019, G.E.M. announced on her social media that she will be terminating her contract with Hummingbird Music.
 According to G.E.M., the company continued to violate her contractual rights even after multiple chances.
-Despite the contract termination, she made the decision to continue with the remaining eight stops for her ongoing concert, "Queen of Hearts", which she wrapped up in Kaohsiung on 28 April.
+Despite the contract termination, she made the decision to continue with the remaining eight stops for her ongoing concert, "Queen of Hearts", which she wrapped up in Kaohsiung on April 28.

-On 28 March, Hummingbird officially filed a lawsuit against G.E.M. regarding her contract.
+On March 28, Hummingbird officially filed a lawsuit against G.E.M. regarding her contract.
 In the documents submitted, it was stated that G.E.M. initially signed a five-year contract in 2007 and renewing it in March 2012 for another five years.
 Three years before the end of the contract, Hummingbird claimed that the singer signed another renewal contract which was not dated but it was agreed upon that it will take effect in March 2017, making the contract's effective end date to be in March 2022.
 In the court documents, the company was also looking at claiming ownership of the singer's copyrighted works, along with her stage name.

-On 5 April, G.E.M. filed a counter lawsuit, asking the court to not allow Hummingbird to take ownership of her work and trademark, along with an unspecified compensation amount.

-On 3 May, Happily Ever After was released in Hong Kong under PCEP Company, Ltd., and on 10 May in Taiwan under Sony Music.
+On April 5, G.E.M. filed a counter lawsuit, asking the court to not allow Hummingbird to take ownership of her work and trademark, along with an unspecified compensation amount.
+On May 3, Happily Ever After was released in Hong Kong under PCEP Company, Ltd., and on May 10 in Taiwan under Sony Music.
 Happily Ever After marked G.E.M.'s last studio album to be released under Hummingbird.

 Track listing

-Personnel
+All songs are written by G.E.M. and produced by G.E.M. and Lupo Groinig.

+Credits and personnel

 Credits from the album's liner notes.